DataScienceUIBK/TriviaHG/README.md

 |      OTHER      |  3 / 9   |  2 / 9   |  0 / 9   |   5 / 8    |   2 / 8    |   0 / 8    |  8 / 8   |  7 / 8   |  7 / 8   |

 ## Human Evaluation - Quality

-In this folder, there are 10 excel files that include the human annotation values based on the relevance, readability, ambiguity, convergence, and familiarity quality attributes for 2791 hints.
-In the table below, there are the average of each quality attributes.
+This folder contains ten Excel files including human annotation values for relevance, readability, ambiguity, convergence, and familiarity quality attributes for 2,791 hints.
+The table below presents the average scores for each quality attribute.

 |       Method      |    Match     | Readability  |  Ambiguity   | Convergence  | Familiarity  |
 |-------------------|--------------|--------------|--------------|--------------|--------------|